 Beyond the gap

 We often describe diastasis recti as a separation of the rectus abdominal muscles, and we discuss it’s severity by measuring the space between them.
-However, what seems more significant than the gap is the ability to regulate intra-abdominal pressure.
-This can mean too much or too little pressure, and it results in the symptoms typically associated with diastasis recti, including a mom pooch, back pain, or pelvic floor dysfunction.
+However, what seems more significant than the gap is the ability to regulate tension, or the amount of squishiness.
+Pressure created within the abdomen determines the amount of tension, and there can be too much, too little, or varying amounts, depending on the task.
+The combination unique to each woman determines her symptoms, and these can include a mom pooch, back pain, or pelvic floor dysfunction, to name a few.

 Regulating intra-abdominal pressure